 Cochrane, Alberta is a neat town that's located about 15 minutes to the west of Calgary.
 The town slogan is "How the West is Now," a slogan that I've often interpreted to be a pun on the old phrase "How the West was Won."

-Firstly, the parking lot and trailhead area are absolutely huge.
+The parking lot and trailhead area are absolutely huge.
 I've only been to this ranch during the COVID years and I've never seen it operating at full capacity.
-Accordingly, when I have gone there has been a ton of space.
+Accordingly, when I have gone there has been a ton of parking.
 I've wondered how busy it might get at peak times.

 If you enjoy reading informational placards while you hike or walk trails, then there are some at the main entrance.
 Personally, I do read a lot of placards at parks and the main one in the Cochrane Ranch parking lot said that this ranch was a dismal business failure back in the late 1880s.

 In the following video, I show you the trailhead area.
 If you pause the video, then you will be able to read what the placard says and get a good view of the map or the area.

 Cochrane Ranch Park's Main Trailhead

 The trails at the historical Cochrane Ranch are very average.
 There is some elevation for those that want to burn some calories.
 It was also nice that there was a human-made staircase, as the natural slope was wet when I visited.

 However, many points on the trail are either close to major roadways or are close to residences.
 I would prefer to get away from it all for a little while when I go trail hiking and don't appreciate trails being so close to civilization.